makerdao/community/governance/module-docs/module-dciam.md

 ```
 Alias: DC-IAM
 Contract Name: DssAutoLine
-Scope: A single Autoline optionally has parameters for each vault type.
+Scope: A single DssAutoLine contract can contain a set of parameters for each vault type.
 ```

 ## Description